ReemAlra/New-York-Stock-Exchange/README.md

 - Complete your own data analysis and create a presentation to share your findings.
 - Develop a Profit and Loss Statement dashboard.
 - Create a Financial Forecasting Model using three scenarios.
-# About the data set
-The dataset used in this project is the New York Stock Exchange, a real-life data set from Kaggle.